gvwilson/sdxpy/src/lint/index.md

    caption="The abstract syntax tree for a simple Python program."
 %]

-We said that [%f lint-ast-simple %] showed the main parts of the AST because the full structure includes placeholders for elements that aren't present in this program.
+We said "key parts of the AST" because the complete structure contains many details that we haven't bothered to draw.
 To see them,
-we can use `ast.parse` to turn our short program into an AST and `ast.dump` to display it:
+let's use `ast.parse` to turn our example code into an AST and `ast.dump` to display it:

 [% inc file="dump_ast.py" %]
 [% inc file="dump_ast_simple.sh" %]
 [% inc file="dump_ast_simple.out" head="10" %]

-Looking at the node representing the definition of the function `double`, it has:
-{: .continue}

--   a `name`;
--   an `arguments` node that stores information about the function's [%i "argument" "arguments" %];
+The node representing the definition of the function `double` is a `FunctionDef` node with a `name` and an `arguments` sub-node that stores information about the function's [%i "argument" "arguments" %];
--   a `body` that holds a list of the statements making up the function; and
--   a list of decorators applied to the function (which is empty).
+other nodes that we have left out represent its return value, the call to `double`, the assignment to `result, and so on.

 If we want a list of all the functions defined in this module, we can walk through this tree to find all the `FunctionDef` nodes